vitorcezli/libquality/README.md

 LibQuality is developed to be fast, retrieving information from GitHub as fast as possible.
-This way, */issues/:repo/hist* will just return historical data of issues after the time its data is started to be collected.
+This way, */issues/:repo/hist* will just return historical data of issues after the time the repository data is started to be collected.